mrbid/EOSIO-AUCTIONS/README.md

 ..
 Maybe getwinner should be called at the end of endauction execution? personal preference?

-/simpler - this directory contains a simplified version with no multi_array, because frankly, it's not really needed unless you want to log everyone that took part in the auction, only the winner really matters.
+/private - this directory contains a simplified and private version with no multi_array, because frankly, it's not really needed unless you want to log everyone that took part in the auction, only the winner really matters.